What to Look for When Buying a Roof?

 - Tile – Heavyweight material that requires strong structural support, tile, both concrete and clay can withstand any fire.
 It’s installed in a densely populated area exactly because of this reason.

 - Wood – Obviously, wood is the least material you should be thinking of installing if you live in a fire-prone zone.
-If you are desperate for a wooden roof, consult with your roofing company to find the ideal solution.
+If you are desperate for a wooden roof, consult with your Hamilton roofing company to find the ideal solution.